MKLab-ITI/hugomklab/content/publications/2018-03-01-flood-relevance-estimation-from-visual-and-textual-content-in-social-media-streams.md

 types: publication
 title: Flood relevance estimation from visual and textual content in social media streams
-date: 2018-03-01T10:43:42+02:00
+date: 2018-04-23T07:43:42.000Z
 tags: conference_publications
 publication_date: 2018-04-23T00:00:00
 ---
-A. Moumtzidou, S. Andreadis, I. Gialampoukidis, A. Karakostas, S. Vrochidis and I. Kompatsiaris, “[Flood relevance estimation from visual and textual content in social media streams](https://www.researchgate.net/publication/324639047_Flood_Relevance_Estimation_from_Visual_and_Textual_Content_in_Social_Media_Streams)”, In Companion of the The Web Conference 2018 on The Web Conference 2018 (pp. 1621-1627), International World Wide Web Conferences Steering Committee, April 2018.
+A. Moumtzidou, S. Andreadis, I. Gialampoukidis, A. Karakostas, S. Vrochidis and I. Kompatsiaris, "[Flood relevance estimation from visual and textual content in social media streams](https://doi.org/10.1145/3184558.3191620)", in WWW 2018 Workshop on Exploitation of Social Media for Emergency Relief and Preparedness (SMERP), 23 April 2018, Lyon, France.